 What if My Phone Can't Be Fixed?

-If the phone cannot be repaired, or repair exceeds the value of the phone, Upsie will offer to replace it and promptly process the request.
-However, if a claim has already been made on the plan, Upsie will issue a check for the remaining value of the warranty plan.
+If the phone cannot be repaired, or the repair exceeds the value of the phone, Upsie will offer to replace it and promptly process the request.
+Upsie's replacement deductible is $149.

 Can I Contact Someone at Upsie with Questions?